alvinjohntandoc/tokyotreat/README.md

   - Xcode 9.4 or later
   - Layout works perfectly in iPhone 6 and 7 simulator
   - checkout on master branch only
+  - Layout logic is in MainViewController
+  - Game logic is in MainPresenter